 Do you pierce minors?

 We are an 18+ studio only.
-There are no services or sales for minors.
+There are no services for minors.
 There are no exceptions, please don’t ask.

 What if I want a specific piercer?